tradingstrategy-ai/tradingview-defi-strategy/README.md

  # TradingView to TradingStrategy.ai algorithmic DeFi trading strategy conversion

-This is an example Github repository how to convert a TradingView based PineScript algorithmic trading strategy to TradingStrategy.ai Python format.
+This is an example Python project how to convert a TradingView based PineScript algorithmic trading strategy to [TradingStrategy.ai](https://tradingstrategy.ai) Python format.

 ## Benefits of DeFi trading